jndiogo/gptbench/README.md

 cfg.model.set(block_size=1024)
 ```

 A config is passed when you initialize a model, by calling init_new(), load() or init_pretrained() and is used to override settings as needed.
-For more information on how config settings are used, please check the source code.

 Config is divided in these five areas:

 ### Sample
 Sample config controls everything related to running the model in inference mode.
-This happens when you call sample() or during training if you enabled sampling with set_train_log_periods().
+This happens when you call sample() or during training if you enabled sampling logging with set_train_log_periods().
-All the above are accessed with sample.*.
+All settings below are accessed with sample.*, for example sample.max_len.

 |Name | Info |
 |-----|------|
 |max_len|Max generated token count|
 |count|How many times to generate from the same start_text|
 |start_text|Starting text for generation.
 None: use random vocabulary item on each sampling.
 A str with starting text.If separated with start_text_sep multiple star_text are used (count is set to 1)|
 |start_text_sep|When used in start_text, this char separates multiple start strings.
 Default is pipe character '\|'|
 |emit_start|When sampling, emit start_text?
 Only if emit_after is None|
 |emit_after|When sampling, only emit after this text has been seen|